revsys/revsys-nuremberg/README.md

 In production, all site javascript is compacted into a single minified blob by `compressor`.
 (The exception is the rarely-needed dependency `jsPDF`.)

-### In Production

-**NOTE:*** This information is incorrect for the new upcoming production environment in Kubernetes!!!!

-When deploying, you should run `docker compose exec web python manage.py compress` to bundle, minify and compress CSS and JS files, and `docker compose exec web python manage.py collectstatic` to move the remaining assets into `static/`.
-This folder should not be committed to git.

-For deployment to Heroku, these static files will be served by the WhiteNoise server.
-In other environments it may be appropriate to serve them directly with Nginx or Apache.
-If necessary, the output directory can be controlled with an environment-specific override of the `STATIC_ROOT` settings variable.